 Evaluating and understanding data provides meaningful insights to compare Sound Transit to other peer agencies, identify trends and areas for improvement, assess enhancement effectiveness, and encourage data-driven decision-making.
 Data is integral to the safety risk management process, guiding efforts to identify improvement opportunities, informing research such as industry best practices and peer analyses, prioritizing locations for implementation, and enabling continuous monitoring.
-This appendix includes and is organized in a way to articulate initial Program work like the 2021 Rainier Valley Corridor Analysis and the 2022 Peer Analysis, which led to the development of the Assessment Tool in 2022 and, ultimately, the list of completed projects through June 2024 and a summary of key prior studies.
-The last section is the ongoing data monitoring piece and includes an initial look at a draft data analysis of the Rainier Valley with updated data through June.
-Long-term monitoring is required to fully assess the effectiveness of the enhancements, and the final Master Plan will include updated data.
+This appendix includes and is organized in a way to articulate initial Program work like the 2021 Rainier Valley Corridor Analysis, which led to the development of the Assessment Tool in 2022 and, ultimately, the list of completed projects through June 2024.
+The last section includes a 2024 Peer Analysis and ongoing data monitoring that includes an initial look at a draft data analysis of the Rainier Valley with updated data through June.
+Long-term monitoring is required to fully assess the effectiveness of the enhancements.
+A summary of key prior studies is also included.

-2021 Rainier Valley Corridor Analysis
+6.1 2021 Rainier Valley Corridor Analysis